Reese Witherspoon Deletes Tweet That Supported Ellen DeGeneres’ Friendship With George W. Bush

 Actress Reese Witherspoon on Thursday seemed to have deleted a tweet that she had sent earlier in the week that lent support to talk show host Ellen DeGeneres.
-The support was for DeGeneres, following the backlash the talk show host received after admitting she was on friendly terms with former President George W. Bush.
+The support was for DeGeneres following the backlash the talk show host received after admitting she was on friendly terms with former President George W. Bush.

 The Big Little Lies actress had originally sent a message in support of DeGeneres amid intense social media criticism.